 White, 65, gained fame during her 10 years as a U.S. attorney in the Southern District of New York for her prosecutions of organized crime figures and terrorist suspects.

-Tim Johnson, chairman of the Senate Banking Committee, said in a statement after White's confirmation that "the SEC needs a strong leader in place as it works to implement Wall Street reform, and that is exactly what the commission is getting with Mary Jo White."
-Said Johnson: "After meeting her, listening to her testimony, and closely reviewing her qualifications, it came as no surprise that she received such overwhelming bipartisan support for her confirmation.
+Tim Johnson, chairman of the Senate Banking Committee, said in a statement after White's confirmation that "the SEC needs a strong leader in place as it works to implement Wall Street Reform, and that is exactly what the commission is getting with Mary Jo White."
+Said o: "After meeting her, listening to her testimony, and closely reviewing her qualifications, it came as no surprise that she received such overwhelming bipartisan support for her confirmation.
 I look forward to working with her as the SEC addresses a range of rules and policy issues that include the Volcker Rule, derivatives, credit rating agencies, hedge funds, standards for broker-dealers and investment advisers, corporate disclosures, market structure and money market funds to name just a few."

 As for her priorities at the agency, White said during her March confirmation hearing that her top priority would be to finish rulemaking mandates under the Dodd-Frank and JOBS Act “in as timely and smart a way as possible.”